Q2 Investment outlook for advisors

 Investors should consider carefully information contained in the prospectus or, if available, the summary prospectus, including investment objectives, risks, charges, and expenses.
 You can view and download a prospectus by visiting www.schwabassetmanagement.com/prospectus.
 Please read it carefully before investing.

 Investment returns will fluctuate and are subject to market volatility, so that an investor’s shares, when redeemed or sold, may be worth more or less than their original cost.
-Unlike mutual funds, Shares of ETFs are not individually redeemable directly with the ETF.
+Unlike mutual funds, shares of ETFs are not individually redeemable directly with the ETF.
 Shares of ETFs are bought and sold at market price, which may be higher or lower than the net asset value (NAV).

-This information is provided for illustrative purposes only, to be used solely by advisors in formulating any recommendationsoradvice provided to the client or in client conversations.
-None of the information should be considered advice tailored to the needs of any specific investor or arecommendation to buy or sell any securities.
+This information is provided for illustrative purposes only, to be used solely by advisors in formulating any recommendations or advice provided to the client or in client conversations.
+None of the information should be considered advice tailored to the needs of any specific investor or a recommendation to buy or sell any securities.

 Neither Schwab Asset Management® products and strategies nor third-party products and strategies presented for consideration are investment advice or recommendations, but are intended to provide advisors with additional information and tools to use in client discussions.
 Neither Schwab Asset Management nor Schwab Center for Financial Research®, is responsible for any investment recommendations or advice provided to the client based on his or her own particular situation.

 The investment professional and the investor should consider carefully additional information contained in a prospectus or, if available, the summary prospectus, including investment objectives, risks, charges, and expenses.
-To obtain standard performance information and/or a prospectus for any of the Schwab Funds, or Schwab ETFs, or a Disclosure Brochure with respect to the ThomasPartners® Strategies, Windhaven Strategies®, Schwab Managed Portfolios™, USAA Managed Portfolios – UMP®, or Wasmer Schroeder™ Strategies, as applicable, call (877) 824-5615 or visit www.schwabassetmanagement.com.
+To obtain standard performance information and/or a prospectus for any of the Schwab Funds, or Schwab ETFs, or the Disclosure Brochure with respect to the ThomasPartners® Strategies, Windhaven Strategies®, Schwab Managed Portfolios™, USAA Managed Portfolios – UMP®, or Wasmer Schroeder™ Strategies, as applicable, call (877) 824-5615 or visit www.schwabassetmanagement.com.
 Please read carefully before investing.

-For additional information about the indices and terms shown, please visit www.schwabassetmanagement.com/glossary
+For additional information about the indices and terms shown, please visit www.schwabassetmanagement.com/glossary.

 International investments involve additional risks, which include differences in financial accounting standards, currency fluctuations, geopolitical risk, foreign taxes and regulations, and the potential for illiquid markets.